Super Curricular

 Not only do we embrace the concept of learning for its own sake, but for more utilitarian purposes this interest in the subject beyond the curriculum is what makes students more rounded, more aware of the world beyond their horizons and therefore more attractive as candidates for university, apprenticeship and employment.

 For this purpose, teaching staff compile reading lists for each subject which are shared with students and there is a general Sixth Form reading list of non-specialist popular science and social science, history, philosophy, biography and literary fiction.
-Each subject provides super-curricular reading materials in the Sixth Form library and students may also use the University library.
+Part of Tutor Time every week is spent reading and discussing books as well as debating the ethical ideas behind the news headlines.
+Each subject provides super-curricular reading materials in the Sixth Form library and students may also use the University library following an induction process.

-The EPQ and Online Learning Module complement this and students are encouraged to take a lead in enrichment in matters of current affairs or engage in topical debate in form time.
-In this way, our sixth formers with their portfolio of qualifications, skills and experiences, should stand head and shoulders above the crowd.
+The EPQ and Online Learning Module complement this, and students are encouraged to take a lead in enrichment in matters of current affairs or engage in topical debate in our Debating Society.
+Our sixth formers with their portfolio of qualifications, skills and experiences, should stand head and shoulders above the crowd.

 Latest News